What’s the Best Island to Visit in Hawai‘i for the First Time?

 Image courtesy of Four Seasons Resort Maui at Wailea

 Maui is a world-class destination for natural beauty, relaxation and a dash of adventure.
 Stunning beaches like Ka’anapali and Wailea are ideal for sunbathing, swimming and snorkeling.
-The famous Road to Hana — a scenic drive with waterfalls, lush rainforests and charming stops along the way — satisfies the urge for laid-back exploration.
+The famous Road to Hana — a scenic drive with waterfalls, rainforests and charming stops along the way — satisfies the urge for laid-back exploration.
 Nature-lovers must not miss Haleakalā National Park in particular, where sunrise hikes reward you with views above the clouds.

 “Maui is where endless white beaches meet vibrant island energy, making it a perfect starter island for first-time visitors,” Fora Advisor Caroline Weilert said.